umarhassan-mitodl/4.619-fall-2014/content/pages/instructor-insights.md

 ### Possibilities for Further Study/Careers

 Many students will continue to take more historiographic courses after completing this one.
-Most students who took this course were {{% resource_link "b7dd9e8a-a692-4665-8064-242df00b39cf" "SMArchS" %}} or PhD students focusing on the history, theory, and criticism of architecture.
+Most students who took this course were [SMArchS](http://architecture.mit.edu/computation/degree/smarchs) or PhD students focusing on the history, theory, and criticism of architecture.
 These students were usually preparing for a career in academe.

 ## Curriculum Information